 Your nervous system constantly takes in sensory information and responds accordingly.
 When there is no perceived threat to your safety you feel calm, breathe easily and your heartbeat is slower.
 You may have heard the terms ‘fight or flight’; these are the stress response states of the nervous system.
-When the nervous system senses danger and rings the alarm like a smoke detector when there is fire do you need to fight or flight to stay alive?
+When the nervous system senses danger and rings the alarm like a smoke detector do you need to fight or flight to stay alive?